betzerra/betzerra.github.io/_posts/2018-11-03-automating-chores-with-danger.markdown

 On top of that, I'll add that apart from preventing humans to do those chores, it removes the friction of being the bad cop that asks developers to remove that extra whitespace ;-)

 # Dangerfile
-All these rules are written in a file called `Dangerfile`, here's an example:
+So, once you have an idea of what are the rules you want to implement, you just write these on a file called `Dangerfile`, here's an example (Ruby developers will find this quite easy):

 ```ruby
 # check if my code complies with project's code style.